newAM/nixos-bpi-r4/README.md

 * Updated to version `v2024.10-rc1`.
 Likely unnecessary.
 * Removed the patches for a consistent MAC, conflicts on the latest version.
-* Updated the environment file addresses.
-Likely has bugs.

 ## Kernel